 A Giving Heart at Montgomery Place

-As a non-profit organization over 30 years, Montgomery Place is able to continue our mission with gifts from friends, families and residents.
+As a non-profit organization over 30 years, Montgomery Place in Chicago, IL is able to continue our mission with gifts from friends, families and residents.

 Your generous donation can provide funding for our Care Assurance Program or fund a capital project.
 There are many options to make giving as simple as possible.
 All donations are tax-deductible to the full extent of the law.
 Our giving program includes: Major Gifts, Endowment Gifts, Planned Giving, Memorial and Tribute Gifts, Care Assurance Gifting.

 Our board of directors established and controls the Care Assurance Fund to support residents whose financial resources are diminished.

 As residents live longer, we expect our aging population to grow annually by 10 percent.
 Montgomery Place estimates that the cost of providing financial assistance for some residents who outline their means will increase to $200,000 annually before 2022.

 Initially, residents’ bequests made it possible for the Fund to ensure that the needier members of our community could remain at Montgomery Place.
 Residents’ generosity still plays an important role.
 Some residents and families make donations as a way to celebrate special occasions or as memorial tributes, while others designate donating a portion of their entrance fee in their estate plan.
 We also are grateful for one-time, monthly and annual contributions from residents, board members, staff and vendors.

 The Fund helps define our character as a charitable organization, recognized by our federally granted not-for-profit status as a 501(c)(3) organization — a designation that also exempts Montgomery Place from paying property and sales taxes, resulting in coincident savings for residents.